-Harper’s Weekly put the Georgia congressional delegation on the cover of its first issue of 1861, the eve of the state’s secession from the Union.
-When Abraham Lincoln, the candidate of the antislavery, northern Republican Party, won the 1860 presidential election, states in the lower South moved quickly to call state conventions to consider secession.
+Harper’s Weekly put the Georgia congressional delegation on the cover of its first issue of 1861, the eve of the state’s attempted secession from the United States.
+When Abraham Lincoln, the candidate of the anti-slavery, northern Republican Party, won the 1860 presidential election, states in the lower South moved quickly to call state conventions to consider secession.
 Georgia’s convention met on January 16.
 A week later, the entire House delegation resigned.
 The slower Senators from Georgia left Congress a few days later.

 Office of Art and Archives